Tokenizing Single-Channel EEG with Time-Frequency Motif Learning¶

 TL;DR¶

-This paper proposes TFM-Tokenizer, the first framework that learns a time-frequency motif vocabulary from single-channel EEG and encodes it into discrete tokens.
-It consistently improves performance on tasks such as event classification and seizure detection, and can serve as a plug-and-play component to enhance existing EEG foundation models.
+Ours proposes TFM-Tokenizer, the first framework to learn a time-frequency motif vocabulary from single-channel EEG and encode it into discrete tokens.
+It consistently improves performance on tasks such as event classification and seizure detection and serves as a plug-and-play component to enhance existing EEG foundation models.

 Background & Motivation¶

-- Background: Inspired by NLP, EEG analysis is shifting toward task-agnostic foundation model paradigms.
+- EEG Foundation Model Surge: Inspired by NLP, EEG analysis is shifting toward a task-agnostic foundation model paradigm.

-- Tokenization granularity: Operation must be performed at the single-channel level to achieve device independence.
+- Tokenization Granularity: Operation at the single-channel level is required to achieve device independence.

-- Token resolution: Tokens should represent underlying motifs (short recurring patterns) rather than plain time segments.
+- Token Resolution: The need to represent underlying motifs (short-term repetitive patterns) rather than simple temporal segments.

-- Learning objective: Time-frequency information must be explicitly incorporated, as the time domain alone cannot capture important frequency patterns.
+- Learning Objective: Explicit fusion of time-frequency information is necessary, as the time domain alone fails to capture critical frequency patterns.

 Method¶